Are you ready for the General Data Protection Regulation?

 The lead regulator is the supervisory authority in the country where the controller/processor has its main establishment.
 Which country should that be for your business?

-Although the GDPR will not be in force until 2018, there is such a lot for businesses to do that it is important to start preparing now.
+Although the GDPR came in force in 2018, there is such a lot for businesses to do that it is important to keep working on it.

 What to do next?

 If you would like us to assist you getting your workplace ready, contact us.